lee2sman/nosebook/log.md

 ## 2024-01-21

 Procrastinated on some school prep by creating my own [Lorem Ipsum](https://leetusman.com/lorem/) "shareware description" generator.
 Then procrastinated even further by writing out a [Website Tracery tutorial](https://leetusman.com/nosebook/tracery) since I couldn't find any basic tutorials  on how to integrate Tracery into a website and got stymied until I figured out it required jquery as a dependency!
+Now I've come full circle, and the tutorial will be useful in my classes! :)

 ## 2024-01-18